JimDennis/theophrastus/README.md

 These database contents (threads) are displayed in descending order of ID ... most recent posting at the top.

+Clicking on the "From" or the subject of any thread's tail will bring up a view of the entire thread and the full text of that message.

 Closing a notification in Theophrastus simply sets a "closedate" timestamp for all messages in that thread, and returns you to the app's root which will no longer display that message.